 Despite this though, after Arlene Foster had succeeded as First Minister, relations in Stormont had taken on a whole new level of sourness.
 Arlene Foster’s personal past and her hardline Unionist approach to power-sharing had made the role of Deputy First Minister difficult for Martin McGuinness.
 Cross-community gestures were often not reciprocated, and the mockery and disdain for all things ‘Irish’ was deeply felt by the Nationalist community.
 After Martin McGuinness had pulled the plug on the Executive over the ‘cash for ash’ RHI scandal, it was both a smart move on behalf of Sinn Féin in political maneuvering but also showed that they had their ear to the ground to the mood of the masses.
 I remember watching the press conference of Martin McGuinness that night after his resignation – he looked so old and frail but his words spoke volumns…”No return to the status-quo.”

 In some twisted spin of fate, his last act in politics in Northern Ireland had given the Nationalist community one of the greatest gifts they’ve received in recent years.
-An election which saw them come out of their droves and put them on an equal footing with Unionists in Stormont.
+An election which saw them come out in droves and put them on an equal footing with Unionists in Stormont.

 Waking up this morning to the news of Martin’s passing, a tear immediately came to my eye.
 While Gerry Adams is the eccentric uncle to the Nationalist community, Martin McGuinness was certainly the father figure.
 He was one of the last political figures from that era that continues to define Northern Ireland to this day whether we like it or not.
 He was a staunch Irish Republican to the very end and his genuine willingness to work with others from different backgrounds does not diminish that fact.
 He took the ultimate journey in life, one filled with growth and progress, a mirrored reflection of Northern Ireland.
 He was renowned internationally, politicians from all walks of life had admiration for him, he was likeable, witty and had a way at making people feel at ease.
 He led by example and those within Stormont today could do well to learn lessons from his approach.